Washington Main Street Affiliate Hub

 Wondering how other Main Streets have tackled a specific issue or looking for placemaking research?
 Questions about the planning grants, upcoming events or trainings?
 Lydia’s your gal!

-Michelle is the Certified Local Government Coordinator for the state Department of Archeology and Historic Preservation (WMS is a program of DAHP).
+Michelle is the Certified Local Government Coordinator for the state Department of Archaeology and Historic Preservation (Washington Main Street is a program of DAHP).
 Reach out to Michelle with your design and CLG questions!

 Email Breanne